long1eu/firebase_dart_sdk/firebase_core/firebase_core_vm/README.md

 [pull requests](https://github.com/fluttercommunity/firebase_flutter_sdk/pulls) if you feel brave.

 *NOTES*
 * can be used in CLIs, servers and Flutter.
-* does not yet work on Web
 * To use this package with the official [firebase_core](https://pub.dev/packages/firebase_core) plugin on Flutter, see [firebase_core_dart](https://pub.dev/packages/firebase_core_dart).